mark-ignacio/bedr/README.md

 ### Starting the thing

-After all that, cd to `ledr/agent` and run kagent:

 ```
-ledr/agent $ sudo -E go run main.go
+bedr/agent $ sudo -E go run main.go
 ```

-Unless this becomes a real service, `Ctrl+C` or pkill it.
+If not a real service, `Ctrl+C` or pkill it.

 ## About the license